-Part 1 Welcome to our Program! pg 3 Part 2 What is Early Head Start? pg 3 Part 3 Attending the Center for Early Head Start pg 6 Part 4 What are the Health and Safety Policies? pg 13 Part 5 How can you be a part of Early Head Start? pg 19 Part 6 Extra Information for Home-Based Program pg 20 Addendum - Covid 19 Mitigation Policies • • Parent Acknowledgement Form (for parent to sign and return) pg 24
+Part 1 Welcome to our Program! pg 3 Part 2 What is Early Head Start?
+Part 3 Attending the Center for Early Head Start pg 6 Part 4 What are the Health and Safety Policies?
+Part 5 How can you be a part of Early Head Start?
+10 Part 6 Extra Information for Home-Based Program 10 Addendum - Covid 19 Mitigation Policies Parent Acknowledgement Form pg 25